GeraldHebinck/klipper_config/README.md

 # klipper_config
-Klipper Configuration Files for my Printer
+Klipper Configuration Files for the Artist-D